-Reasons to Stay Alive, Matt Haig’s first book, soared up the charts after its release in 2015 and it’s remained a go-to recommendation ever since.
-In particular, it’s one of the best books to read for depression.
-With recent pressure on the media’s role in mental health here in the UK, Reasons to Stay Alive has had even more limelight as a book to remind people of why they should stay on the most difficult days.
+Sharing an honest and raw take on his struggle with depression, Matt Haig’s Reasons to Stay Alive soared up the charts after its release in 2015.
+It’s remained one of my go-to recommendations ever since, especially for friends and readers struggling with depression.
+With pressure on the media’s role in mental health here in the UK, Reasons to Stay Alive has had even more limelight as a book to remind people of why they should stay on the most difficult days.